Edited by Seighart, Charmed, Christine dela Cruz, Mark Zonio and 6 others

 Everyone is different, and while smokers all share an addiction to the nicotine in cigarettes, the reasons they smoke can be quite different from person to person.
 For some people, it's done because they feel the need to always be doing something with their hands.
 Others find that it helps keep them from binge eating, while some simply crave the social acceptance of smoking in bars and clubs.
 They're all forms of addiction though, and these five steps are part of a total life approach to quitting smoking that really works.

-- 1Find a method of quitting smoking that will work for you.It's important to understand how to choose the best way to quit smoking.
+- 1It's important to understand how to choose the best way to quit smoking.
 This is because the methods a person can use to quit smoking range from stopping cold turkey, to counseling, nicotine patches, acupuncture, hypnosis, and doctor prescribed medications.
 These methods obviously vary considerably in terms of both cost and effectiveness, but no one method works the same way for everyone.
 We're all different and unique beings.
-Finding a method of quitting smoking that works for you may take a few tries, but don't give up.Advertisement
+Finding a method of quitting smoking that works for you may take a few tries, but don't give up.Find a method of quitting smoking that will work for you.Advertisement

 Some people reading this may have already tried and failed to quit smoking.
 They already know that most programs to stop smoking look simple in print, but aren't always easy or practical to stick to.
 This guide is different though.
 We understand that quitting smoking can be like learning to ride a bicycle.
 Sometimes you fall off, but the longer and harder you try, the more likely you are to succeed.
 While quitting smoking does take work, you'll find that the approach our guides use for quitting are easier to stick to than some of the other methods you may have tried.